Work samples

 Veils

-Veils is a series of figurative paintings that delve into identity, memory, and place through patterns, colors, and layered images.
-As a Latiné artist born in Bogotá, Colombia, and adopted into a white American family in Baltimore, Maryland, I have always been very aware of how I am seen by others.
-I look nothing like my family and grew up with constant comments, questions, and stares.
-The feeling of being judged before I am known even by those closest to me is always in the front of my mind.
-As a result, I am an empathetic person who tries to make sense of myself and the stories I see around me.
-My paintings are a result of the process of exploring the complex and multifaceted image I have of myself through portraits of myself and others framed within imagery from my photography.
+Veils is a series of figurative paintings exploring what it means to belong and carving out that space.
+As a Latiné artist born in Bogotá, Colombia, and adopted into a white American family in Baltimore, Maryland, I have always been very aware of how others see me.
+I look nothing like my family and grew up being judged before I was known, even by those closest to me.
+My paintings are my way of trying to place myself and the stories I see around me.
+I do this by painting my subjects with imagery from my photography that shows up in the background and over the subject itself.

 Baltimore is my home and greatest inspiration.
 The sense of being othered is something I see reflected in this city – being misunderstood or judged harshly by outsiders who have a limited perspective.
-Much of the images that add to my artwork as a layer or background are taken in the Greater Baltimore Area.
-There are the obvious city landscapes, but also the more intimate and unexpected flowers, trees, and patterns I notice in this city.
+Much of the photos I paint are taken in the Greater Baltimore Area.
+There are the obvious city landscapes and the more intimate and unexpected flowers, trees, and patterns I notice in this city.

 • I’ve looked at clouds from both sides now…